• Home

 • Entrance to the museum is covered by your unified Acropolis ticket.

-• The temple is open from 8 am to 6:30 pm, give yourself 30 minutes or so to soak up the magnificence of the Temple.
+• The temple is open from 8 AM to 6-8 PM (depending on the time of year), give yourself 30 minutes or so to soak up the magnificence of the Temple.

 5. Ancient Agora (not the same as the Roman Agora)